trcwm/HD6309-bootrom/README.md

 The source code is meant to be compiled with the LWASM assembler.

-# Commands
+# Monitor commands

-'Mxxxx' : dump memory at address xxxx.
+* M XXXX - show memory at HEX address XXXX.
-'Rxxxx' : jump to address xxxx and run.
+* R XXXX - jump to HEX address XXXX and run.